-One of the coolest perks of living in Banff National Park is the chance to see wildlife in their natural habitat.
-Banff National Park is home to more that 50 different species of mammals.
+One of the coolest perks of living in Banff National Park is the chance to see wildlife in its natural habitat.
+Banff National Park is home to more than 50 different species of mammals.

 Some of the animals that can be seen in, the summer months of, Banff National Park include: Elk, Bighorn Sheep, Coyotes, Lynx, Beavers and Bears.
 For many guests to Banff National Park, it’s a dream come true to see the animals (and in particular the bears) hanging out on their home turf.
 For centuries both Grizzly and Black Bears have made Banff National Park their home.

-The bears of Banff National Park prefer to stay up high in the mountains, but within treeline.
-Depending on the snow pack and the snow melt, bears can be seen at lower elevations in the late spring and early summer.
-In Banff National Park, two species of bears inhabbit our mountain park.
+The bears of Banff National Park prefer to stay up high in the mountains but within the treeline.
+Depending on the snowpack and the snow melt, bears can be seen at lower elevations in the late spring and early summer.
+In Banff National Park, two species of bears inhabit our mountain park.
 The Black Bear, and the Infamous Grizzly Bear.

 The Black Bear:

 Black Bears are the smaller of the two species of bears found in Banff National Park.
 An adult male black bear can weigh 150 lbs to 300 lbs.
-Black Bears are curious and shy.
-For the smaller bear, they like to make their homes in dense forests.
+Black Bears are curious and shy, and prefer making their homes in dense forests.
 A black bear will spend most of its life within its "home rage."
-Female black bears will typically stay within 2.5 to 10 square miles of their den, where males will travel between 10 and 59 square miles from their den.
+Female black bears will typically stay within 2.5 to 10 square miles of their den, whereas males will travel between 10 and 59 square miles from their den.

 Contrary to common conception, Black Bears are omnivores.
 Their diets are heavily influenced by the season.
 It’s estimated that 85% of a Black Bear’s diet is made up of berries, roots, bulbs, and corms.
 In Banff, Black Bears like to snack on yellow dandelions that grow freely.

 Black Bears are not known to be aggressive.
 Their nature is to avoid human contact.
-It is never a good idea to get to close to a bear.
-To prevent bear contact while hiking, make noise.
-Announce yourself.
+It is never a good idea to get close to a bear.
+To prevent bear contact while hiking, make noise and announce yourself.
 If you do come across a black bear, it is recommended to back away, slowly.

 The Grizzly Bear: